skip to main content

 OSHA Law: Protecting Your Employees and Your Company from Employee Misconduct

-This article written by David Fisk and Darren Harrington, is a feature article in the Summer 2020 issue of the IN FOCUS Magazine published by TEXO, the Construction Association.
+This is a feature article in the Summer 2020 issue of the IN FOCUS Magazine published by TEXO, the Construction Association.

 The Occupational Safety and Health Administration (OSHA) is tasked with ensuring safe working conditions by setting and enforcing standards and providing training, outreach, education, and assistance.
 OSHA considers the construction industry to be a high hazard industry, with workers engaged in activities that may expose them to serious injuries, such as falls, electrocutions, and being struck with or caught-in or between objects.
 Excluding highway collisions, these hazards were the leading causes of private sector worker deaths in 2018.